UHF Versus VHF

 - If the wireless equipment will be used in different cities, VHF systems operating on the special frequencies in the 169-172 MHz range, known as traveling frequencies, will be a good economical choice (applicable in U.S. and Canada).

 - Fixed-frequency (single channel) systems in the TV bands may not be good choices for traveling use.
 This is because most channels are used in one location or another, and frequency conflicts will eventually occur.
 Frequency-agile systems will be a better choice.

 - If the wireless equipment will be used in situations where several other wireless systems are likely to be present, UHF systems are recommended.
 This is because more frequencies are available, reducing the chances of interference.

 - UHF systems are good choices in situations where the smaller and less-visible antennas are highly important, such as when the transmitters must be concealed on the body.
 UHF may also be preferable if high-performance antennas must be used to extend range.

-In summary, there are a great many situations where VHF systems will provide excellent performance at substantially lower prices than for comparable UHF systems.
-However, there are certain situations, such as when interference is likely to be a significant problem, where UHF systems are the logical choice.
-Obviously, not all situations have been covered and there may be complications of one sort or another, or other factors that must be considered.
-If you are still unsure regarding the best choice for your particular application, please contact your dealer or Audio-Technica for further assistance.
+In summary, there are a great many situations where VHF systems will provide excellent performance at a very affordable price.
+As such, these are often ideal entry-level systems.
+But there are other situations where UHF systems are simply the more logical choice.
+Obviously, not all situations have been covered here and there may be additional factors and complications that must be considered.
+If you are still unsure of the best choice for your particular application, please contact your dealer or Audio-Technica for further assistance.